Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Experiment

 \item We then normalized the response using the below formula:

 Normalized responses for \textit{Estimate Administrative Unit} tasks had to be greater than or equal to $-1$.
 For all other task types, values less than $-1$ were possible. \end{enumerate}

 After normalizing the numerical responses, we could meaningfully aggregate the results for different tasks of the same task type, even if the magnitude of the answer differed between the tasks.
 However, even after the above two steps, many of the distributions of the normalized responses were skewed.
-Therefore, we used the Kruskal-Wallis test for differences between treatments.
-The Kruskal-Wallis test is a non-parametric test that does not assume that the data are normally distributed~\cite{mcknight_kruskal-wallis_2010}.
+Therefore, we used the Kruskal--Wallis test for differences between treatments.
+The Kruskal--Wallis test is a non-parametric test that does not assume that the data are normally distributed, matched, or paired~\cite{mcknight_kruskal-wallis_2010}.
 The test statistic is $\chi^2$-distributed with 3 degrees of freedom.
-For post-hoc analysis, we used pairwise Mann-Whitney U tests with Bonferroni-Holm correction~\cite{abdi_holms_2010, mcknight_mann-whitney_2010}.
+For post-hoc analysis, we used pairwise Mann--Whitney U tests with Bonferroni--Holm correction~\cite{abdi_holms_2010, mcknight_mann-whitney_2010}.

 In the five task types with numerical responses, participants had the option to enter ``NA'' (no answer) instead of a number if they were uncertain.
 We define the task completion rate as percentage of non-``NA'' responses.
 To assess whether the participants' task completion rate differed between treatments, we used Cochran's Q test~\cite{mccrum-gardner_which_2008}.
-In the post-hoc analysis, we used pairwise McNemar tests with Bonferroni-Holm correction~\cite{abdi_holms_2010, lachenbruch_mcnemar_2005}.
+In the post-hoc analysis, we used pairwise McNemar tests with Bonferroni--Holm correction~\cite{abdi_holms_2010, lachenbruch_mcnemar_2005}.
 For significant pairwise differences, we used the odds ratio to measure the effect size and calculated confidence intervals using the method proposed by Fay~\cite{fay_two-sided_2010}.

 To calculate the distribution of response times for the five numerical-response task types, we excluded the response times of participants who did not complete the task (i.e., entered ``NA'' for the area estimate).
-Because the distributions of response times were right-skewed, we used the Kruskal-Wallis test to assess whether there are differences between treatments.
-If the Kruskal-Wallis test rejected the null hypothesis that there is no difference, we used pairwise Mann-Whitney U tests with Bonferroni-Holm correction for post-hoc analysis.
+Because the distributions of response times were right-skewed, we used the Kruskal--Wallis test to assess whether there are differences between treatments.
+If the Kruskal--Wallis test rejected the null hypothesis that there is no difference, we used pairwise Mann--Whitney U tests with Bonferroni--Holm correction for post-hoc analysis.